AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 There are two styles of sharding that we'll be discussing: [`internal` sharding](#internal-sharding) and [`traditional` sharding](#traditional-sharding).
 Each of these sharding styles holds benefits depending on your situation.

-### Internal Sharding
+#### Internal Sharding

 `internal` sharding is the method by which a bot's code creates multiple shard connections to the Discord API *within a single process*.
-This means that all the guilds, channels, and users on one shard will be available to another shard via a direct call (e.g. `client.guilds.cache.get('GUILD_ID')`) because all of the shards share the same process.
+This means that all the guilds, channels, and users on one shard will be available to another shard via a direct call (e.g. `client.guilds.cache.get('GUILD_ID')`).
+Due to the large memory size the single bot process will grow to using this style of sharding, it is not ideal for bots with many guilds.

-Because an internally sharded bot is run in one process, it is not ideal for bots with many guilds due to the large memory size the process will grow to.
-If you would like to use internal sharding, adjust the Client options in your main bot file where you define your client.
+If you would like to use this, adjust the Client options in your main bot file where you define your client like so:

-Here is an example of how to make use of internal sharding:

 ```javascript
 /*